You may wish to see a map of the area and a short introduction to this section first.

 (right) winter view of ancient ruins and Monte Soratte (right)

-Cardinal Alessandro Farnese iuniore (junior) was a grandson of the pope and in 1559 he decided to complete the building initiated by his grandfather.
+Cardinal Alessandro Farnese iuniore (junior) was a grandson of the Pope and in 1559 he decided to complete the building initiated by his grandfather.
 When he made this decision the papal court was a dangerous place for many cardinals.
 Pope Paul IV easily suspected them of being hidden Lutherans and Cardinal Carlo Carafa, his greedy nephew, wanted to enlarge his possessions at the expense of the other great Roman families.
-In 1555 Cardinal Guido Sforza di Santa Fiora, a cousin of Cardinal Farnese, was arrested with the charge of helping pope's enemies.
-Most likely Cardinal Farnese thought that remote Caprarola would have been a nice place where he could wait for the pope's death.
+In 1555 Cardinal Guido Ascanio Sforza di Santa Fiora, a cousin of Cardinal Farnese, was arrested with the charge of helping Pope's enemies.
+Most likely Cardinal Farnese thought that remote Caprarola would have been a nice place where he could wait for the Pope's death.

 The decoration of the main hall celebrates Hercules in an unusual role, that of the creator of the volcanic lake near which Caprarola is located.
 One of the frescoes shows il Vignola, the architect whom Cardinal Farnese commissioned the completion of the palace, and in the background a temple with a golden statue of Hercules.
 The fresco was meant to suggest a link between Hercules and Cardinal Farnese and between the temple to Hercules and Palazzo Farnese at Caprarola.